- Outlook is a very popular email client, especially among Microsoft fans.

 1. Try a different email client

-Before going on and trying the troubleshooting steps listed below, you should also consider the possibility of switching from Outlook altogether.
+Before going on and trying the troubleshooting steps listed below, you should also consider switching from Outlook altogether.

 There are plenty of worth-mentioning alternatives.
 The emerging email clients these days integrate all the features you can find in Outlook, including scheduled emails, keyboard shortcuts, task management, and more.

 We recommend looking for an email client with integrated productivity features.
-Many options are very similar to Outlook when it comes to user experience, so you won’t have to spend too much time learning how to use them.
+Many options are very similar to Outlook regarding user experience, so you won’t have to spend too much time learning how to use them.

 2. Try accessing Outlook from your browser

 Several users reported that accessing Outlook through your browser can be a viable workaround.
 If you’re looking for a proper browser for that, we recommend you look into the best browsers for Windows 10.